puppetlabs/puppetlabs-mysql/README.md

 password=secret
 ```

+This module uses the `mysqld_version` fact to discover the server version being used.
+By default, this is set to the output of `mysqld -V`.
+If you're working with a remote MySQL server, you may need to set a custom fact for `mysqld_version` to ensure correct behaviour.

 When working with a remote server, do *not* use the `mysql::server` class in your Puppet manifests.

 ### Specify passwords